 This is what I have always been told.
 I only know of my mother, my father and my sister.
 I have only felt their skin against mine and heard their voices speaking to me.
 Everything else is just a story made from shadows and light, floating on a mist.

 When my sister and I were young we would play together.
 Sometimes we would wander off far from our house playing on the paths and the rocks.
 As we played one day we heard a growl nearby and saw, very close to us, a large bear.
 By accident we had walked up right next to her.
 She was a large mother bear with two babies nearby.
 We did not run or shout, we only stood looking.
 She stood tall on her hind legs and bellowed.
 We both thought of the stories we were told of mother bear and how angry she could be.
 We ran without a thought of were to go.
 We stopped only when we were on a rocky point and looking down a cliff.
-When we looked behind us at first we saw nothing, than we saw some fur moving toward us.
+When we looked behind us, at first we saw nothing, than we saw some fur moving toward us.
 But it did not move like a bear on four legs, she moved like a human on two.
 When she came out of the trees we saw a face with white flesh and orange hair which stuck out in all directions.
 The fur was a bear skin wrapped around her body.
-As she walked closer we could see a kind face which was human.
+And the face of a bear mask hung around her neck.
+As she walked closer we could see a kind face which was odd but still like a person.
 Her smell drifted toward us and we felt at ease.
 It was not the smell of a bear, it was more like the smell of a person.
 She walked back into the trees… and we walked home.

 We started to call the bear/woman sawat, because that was the name of a creature that was sometimes seen but never touched, who lived in the deep forest long ago.

 After that first visit from sawat, she was never far away.
 But she rarely let herself be seen.
 We could hear her movement in the brush or her footsteps on leaves.
 If the wind was right we could smell her body.
+But she never showed her face to us again.
 Mother said that sawat had adopted our family, she wanted to be part of our family, but that was impossible, so instead she watched over us and tried to protect us.

 The woman stood and walked to another corner of her hut.
 She picked up a second pot, made from a thin silver material.
 It sloshed and made the sound of stones in water as she walked toward the fire.
 She also picked up a small rack standing next to the fire.
 Then she placed the pot on top of the rack above the flames.
 The rack held the pot at just the right distance above the flames.
 Inside the pot I saw what looked to me like oddly shaped stones.
 They were mostly black but with white bumps, and had bits of moss growing off of them.
 As the water in the pot began to boil, the stones opened up to reveal a brown meat inside.